duneroadrunner/SaferCPlusPlus/README.md

 `rsv::TFParam<>` is just a transparent template wrapper for function parameter declarations.
 In most cases use of this wrapper is not necessary, but in some cases it enables functionality only available to variables that are function parameters.
 Specifically, it allows functions to support arguments that are scope pointer/references to temporary objects.
 For safety reasons, by default, scope pointer/references to temporaries are actually "functionally disabled" types distinct from regular scope pointer/reference types.
 Because it's safe to do so in the case of function parameters, the `rsv::TFParam<>` wrapper enables certain scope pointer/reference types (like `TXScopeItemFixedConstPointer<>`, and "[random access const sections](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection)" scope types) to be constructed from their "functionally disabled" counterparts.

 In the case of function templates, sometimes you want the parameter types to be auto-deduced, and use of the `mse::rsv::TFParam<>` wrapper can interfere with that.
 In those cases you can instead convert parameters to their wrapped type after-the-fact using the `rsv::as_an_fparam()` function.
-Note that using this function (or the `rsv::TFParam<>` wrapper) on anything other than function parameters is unsafe, and currently there is no compile-time enforcement of this restriction.
+Note that using this function (or the `rsv::TFParam<>` wrapper) on anything other than function parameters would be unsafe, and wouldn't be prevented by the type system.
+Safety enforcement is reliant on a companion tool like [scpptool](https://github.com/duneroadrunner/scpptool).

 `rsv::TXScopeFParam<>` and `rsv::xscope_as_an_fparam()` can be used for situations when the types are necessarily scope types.